cookiecutter/cookiecutter-django/README.rst

 * Grunt build for compass and livereload
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
 * Media storage using Amazon S3
-* Docker support using docker-compose_ for development and production
+* Docker support using docker-compose_ for development and production (using _Caddy with LetsEncrypt support)
 * Procfile_ for deploying to Heroku
 * Instructions for deploying to PythonAnywhere_
 * Run tests with unittest or py.test